People are spending $millions on digital cats and here’s why it makes sense

 In short, Bitcoin is to an old calculator what Ethereum is to a computer.

-Because Ethereum can run computer code, it’s possible to build many different types of applications on top of it.
+Because Ethereum can run computer code, it’s possible to build applications on top of it.
 Right now, Crypto Kitties just happens to be the most popular example of that.

 Tangible Digital Assets